SangeetaSantokee/INFO2602_Lab1/README.md

 That's it!

-# Important Extensions For vscode:
+# Important Extensions For VS Code:
 Deno

 Python